 Social norms, networks, and influence

-Ricart-Huguet, J., & Paluck, E.L. (in prep).
+Ricart-Huguet, J., & Paluck, E.L. (under review).
 When the sorting hat sorts randomly: A natural experiment on culture.

 Paluck, E.L.
 Shepherd, H., & Aronow, P. (2016).
 Changing climates of conflict: A social network driven experiment in 56 schools.
 Proceedings of the National Academy of Sciences.